Wednesday, October 15, 2025

 I’m a Labor Zionist, in the original understanding of that term not what David Ben-Gurion turned Labor Zionism into, and I certainly have no love for the Likud party.
 You can condemn both what Hamas did on October 7th 2023 and how Netenyahu has responded to it, it doesn't have to be either/or.

 Many are going to use the connection they see between this situation and Ezekiel 38-39 to defend Netenyahu’s foreign policy decisions, but that is irrelevant actually.
-A repeated theme in The Bible is that God saves The Nation in-spite of how unrighteous they are not because they deserve it.
+A repeated theme in The Bible is that God saves The Nation in-spite of how unrighteous they are, not because they deserve it.
 God’s intervention would be for the sake of the common people not the politicians in charge.

 However the big issue is that the implication of my prior discussions of Revelation 20 on this Blog see the Camp of The Saints as Christians not Civil Israel.
 But there are Christians in Israel, some Cities who’s entire Population is Christian.

 Dispensationalists do believe Israel has a Sin that God is going to save them in-spite of, but rather than being any actual deeds it is the sin of not being Christians.
 As both a Universalist and an Inclusivist I don’t think that matters, God is going to judge the Nations based on what they do not who they worship.
-Jews are judged based on how they interpret and follow their own religions.
+Jews are judged based on how they interpret and follow their own religion.
 I don’t see any value in actively trying to convert anyone.

 I’m not writing this to come to any definitive conclusion at all, just sharing some thoughts I’ve been having.